AdityaS1426/BooleansCalendar/README.md

 Grade: 5/5

 - I met all of the requirements for this week.
+- I planned my work for the next few weeks by making three tickets, which can be found above.
 - I took the 2020 Practice Exam 1 MCQ.
 Click [here](https://drive.google.com/file/d/1S6JYZhcssTbZh31Eb8UUSUQxp5Ic2M5B/view?usp=sharing) to view a screenshot for proof.
 - I completed all of the expectation on Ticket 1, which is the ticket I made for myself for this week.
 The following bullet points show evidence of completion of items on my ticket.
 - I took notes on a Google Doc while attending all of the presentations during class.
 Click [here](https://docs.google.com/document/d/1oWoL06lqrSV-zr2Q94Y7YZ6DaZg07iPelTGrmkQ0jAU/edit?usp=sharing) to view the Google Doc with the notes.